Platform-OS/platformos-documentation/pages/getting-started/users/sign-in-after-sign-up.md

 }
 ```

-We are executing form called `session_create_form` with the same arguments we have received from the `callback_action` and returning user email it sucessfully returns.
-Lets create the form that is used above.
+We are calling form called `session_create_form` with the same arguments we have received from the `callback_action`.

+Lets create that form now.

 ### Session create form configuration

-Because this form (SessionForm) is supported in our backend and it knows what to when receiving correct email and password, you dont need to define anything else - we will take care of everything else behind the scenes.
+Because SessionForm is supported in our backend and it knows what to when receiving correct email and password, you dont need to define anything else - we will take care of everything else behind the scenes.

 ```yml
 ---